 Using ShipStation Connect

-*The attached PDF at the end of this article provides more information on how ShipStation Connect works in different account setups.
+NOTE: The What Connect Scenario Works for You?
+PDF attached at the end of this article provides more information about how ShipStation Connect works in different account setups.

 Printing a PDF